marjoleinF/winter-course-SLP/README.md

 ## Welcome statistical learners!

-This folder contains materials for the graduate course on Statistical Learning and Prediction.
+In this repository, all the course materials (slides, datasets, R code, worked out solutions to exercises) will be posted.

 Your instructors will be: Dr. Tom Wilderjans & Dr. Marjolein Fokkema.

-In this repository, all the course materials (slides, datasets, R code, worked out solutions to exercises) will be posted.

 For now, make sure you perform the preparations as described in the corresponding PDF before the start of the course.